A Concept-Centric Approach to Multi-Modality Learning: Discussion

 \section{Discussion}

+\textbf{A Cognition-Inspired Learning Paradigm.} Most current multi-modality learning frameworks, and even the broader landscape of machine learning systems, rely on a learning paradigm that differs substantially from those observed in human cognition.
+When exposed to new knowledge, we instinctively form a concept and associate it with the external stimuli tied to that information.
+This newly formed concept is then integrated into our existing body of knowledge and stored as persistent memory in the mind.
+In contrast, most machine learning frameworks encode knowledge into large sets of model parameters that are difficult to interpret without specific model input.
+As a result, the activation of learned knowledge in such systems is often transient and dependent on specific inputs.
+This fundamental difference presents a significant challenge in designing systems that can explicitly form, retain, and reason over interpretable concepts in a manner analogous to human cognition.

+The inclusion of a structured concept space and the use of concept-grounded inference may initially appear restrictive, particularly when compared with conventional models that rely on dense, task-specific representations optimized end to end for performance.
+However, we view this design as a deliberate and principled choice.
+By introducing a concept space that reflects structured, abstract knowledge similar to how humans form and retain concepts, the framework gains several benefits that are otherwise difficult to achieve.
+These include more efficient learning, natural generalization across modalities, and interpretability through explicit probing.
+The concept space acts as an inductive bias consistent with human cognition, enabling machine learning systems to operate in a more principled and cognitively grounded manner.
+We believe this work highlights a compelling direction for rethinking learning systems to more closely mirror human intelligence.

-\textbf{Addressing Bias.} Hidden bias learned from datasets often hinders the trustworthiness of ML systems.
-For example, NLP models often tend to associate the word "monarch" more with the word "male" than "female," reflected, for instance, in higher similarity scores for embeddings of "monarch" and "male."
-Our proposed framework facilitates effective probing into the model's learned knowledge and offers the capacity to rectify such biases.
-Further demonstrations of probing into the learned concept space can be found at Appendix \ref{appendix:probing_concept_space}.
-In the same monarch example, as training targets for concept space are simply probability distributions, bias can be easily addressed by ensuring the ground truth concept relations reflect the same entailment probability between the concept pairs of "monarch-male" and "monarch-female," which could be easily achieved from user interference.
+\textbf{Addressing Bias.} Hidden biases learned from datasets often hinder the trustworthiness of ML systems \citep{ai_safety_paper, UN_ai_safety,trustworthy_ai_review, policy_ai_review}.
+For example, NLP models often tend to associate the word “monarch” more with the word “male” than “female,” reflected, for instance, in higher similarity scores between embeddings of “monarch” and “male.”
+Our proposed framework facilitates effective probing into the model’s learned knowledge and offers the capacity to rectify such biases.

+Table~\ref{tab:sample_queries} shows probing of a learned concept space fitted to the GQA dataset in action.
+Our framework enables easy querying of targeted concept pairs, which would be computationally expensive, if not infeasible, in traditional latent spaces.
+Further demonstrations of probing into the learned concept space can be found in Appendix~\ref{appendix:probing_concept_space}.

+Revisiting the earlier example of the concept pair “monarch” and gender, the bias can be addressed directly in our framework by adjusting the ground-truth entailment probabilities.
+Specifically, ensuring equal entailment probabilities between “monarch–male” and “monarch–female” mitigates representational bias, a correction that can be easily applied through user-guided specification.